Spring Writes is an annual program of Community Arts Partnership of Tompkins County

 Melissa Tuckey

-Melissa Tuckey is a poet, literary activist and teaching artist.
+Melissa Tuckey is a poet, editor, and teaching artist.
 She is author of Tenuous Chapel, a book of poems and Ghost Fishing: An Eco-Justice Poetry Anthology.
-She’s a former poet laureate of Tompkins County, and an emeritus fellow at Black Earth Institute.
-A literary activist, she served as co-founding director of Split This Rock, a national literary organization dedicated to poetry of provocation & witness
+She’s a former Tompkins Country poet laureate, an emeritus fellow at Black Earth Institute, and a co-founder of Split This Rock, a national literary organization that supports poetry of provocation and witness.

 Jaime Warburton